Rebecca Schweitzer

 Background and Introduction to Philanthropy

 Rebecca Schweitzer had a heart as big as her pocketbook.
-She was born Vera Garbovitsky on April 7, 1880, to Hirsch and Hannah (Levine) Garbovitsky in Kremai, Russia.
+She was born Rebecca (Rivka) Vera Garbovitsky on April 7, 1880, to Hirsch and Hannah (Levine) Garbovitsky in Crimea, Russia.
 Her wealthy parents provided private tutoring for their daughter.
 Eighteen years later, Rebecca married Peter Schweitzer in 1898, in Russia.
-The couple had two sons (Louis and William) and two daughters (Sarah Grinberg and Elizabeth Licht).
+The couple had three sons (Louis, William, and Peter) and two daughters (Sarah Grinberg and Elizabeth Licht).
 In 1904, the Schweitzers immigrated to the United States, where Peter created Peter J. Schweitzer, Inc. The firm eventually became the largest importer and exporter of cigarette paper in the United States.
-Schweitzer, Inc., had factories in Elizabeth, New Jersey, and Vanduss, France.
+Schweitzer, Inc., had factories in Elizabeth, New Jersey, and Malaucène, France.

 The success of Schweitzer, Inc. allowed the Schweitzers to become leading Jewish American philanthropists.
 Both Rebecca and Peter were dedicated Zionists.
-In 1921, they provided the initial capital through Hadassah to build the first hospital in Tiberias, Palestine.
+In 1921, they provided the initial capital of $50,000 through Hadassah to build the first hospital in Tiberias, Palestine.
 Nine years later, in May 1930, work was completed.
-The hospital was named the Peter J. Schweitzer Memorial Hospital in his memory (he had died in 1923).
+The hospital was named the Peter J. Schweitzer Memorial Hospital in his memory (he had died in 1922).
+It wasl ater expanded and relocated to the neighboring town of Poriya.

 Zionist Efforts